 No, sparrowhawks do not typically eat squirrels.
 Sparrowhawks are bird specialists, so squirrels and other mammals are rarely on the menu.
 Indeed, pellet analyses from sparrowhawks support this notion, mammal remains in sparrowhawk pellets are far outnumbered by bird remains.

 Nevertheless, sparrowhawks may infrequently capture small mammals.
 This practice is most common during the breeding season when there are many hungry mouths to feed at a nest.
-Otherwise, sparrowhawks rarely target squirrels and other mammals.
+Although many hawk species eat squirrels, sparrowhawks rarely consume these small mammals.

 Do Sparrowhawks Hover?